maartenzam/interactive-publication/src/pages/application-of-graphic-design-in-data-visualisation.md

----
-title: Application of graphic design in data visualisation
-id: 6
----

 The design concepts of the grid and reading sequence have clear implications for the design of data visualisations.
 Here are some ground rules.

 - Whenever you are using a layout or design tool to lay out elements, turn on the “**Show the grid**” option to position and size your elements.
 This applies both to positioning and sizing charts in a publication, as to positioning and sizing the building blocks of a visualisation.
 Turning on the “Snap to grid” option makes using the grid much easier.